 As a grassroots project, we have the freedom to operate and invest money independently and in accordance with our values.
 While we are a for-profit LLC, accumulation of company wealth is not the priority of our business.
 Instead, we focus on financially assisting our authors and staff.

 Our challenge is to create a new mode of working that provides support in situations that often lead to exploitation.

 We believe in and pride ourselves on paying authors and staff fairly.
-Unlike other publishing models that require 100% of payment upfront from the author and a small return from that investment, the financial risk of publishing is shared by Candor and our authors by splitting production costs 50/50.
-For both financial and ethical reasons, we remain in control of all sales of our publications.
-We do not work with distributors and rarely place our books in stores for resale.
+Unlike common publishing models that require 100% of payment upfront from the author, and a small return from that investment, the financial risk of publishing is shared by Candor and our authors by splitting production costs 50/50.
+For both financial and ethical reasons, we remain in control of the vast majority of sales of our publications.
+We do not work with distributors and very selectively place our books in stores for resale.
 This allows us to utilize the full amount of a book’s retail price to maximize our author’s profits and support our employees.
 In the rare cases we consign or wholesale books, our relationships with those bookstores are rooted in our authors’ appreciation for the cultural environments they foster.

 the candor motive for publishing: